 “This is a really great book: an encompassing work of systematizing moral philosophy in the classic style.
 Ambitious theorizing of this scale and consequence is a rare treat in the contemporary landscape, so Portmore’s thorough development of a comprehensive moral theory will serve as a model for much work to come.
 The view outlined in these pages is repeatedly insightful and illuminating, and forms a coherent package worthy of admiration.
-An important contribution to the field.” — Mark Schroeder, Philosophy, University of Southern California.
+An important contribution to the field.” — Mark Schroeder, Philosophy, University of Southern California (from the book's back cover).

 “It is well worth the reader's time to accompany Portmore on this journey to the heart of consequentialism and back again: the overall strategy is ingenious, and the arguments are as rigorous as they are provocative.
 Both the debates within consequentialism and those between consequentialists and their critics are advanced, and Portmore provides the reader with a wealth of new philosophical tools to advance them still further.” — Paul Hurley (Claremont McKenna College), Notre Dame Philosophical Reviews.